msmahagamage/wui-staged-wildfire-evacuation-ijdrr-2025/README.md

 - How staged evacuations are configured using predefined evacuation zones
 - How traffic conditions evolve under staged vs. simultaneous evacuation
-- Key outputs, such as evacuation time estimates (ETEs) and link-level traffic counts

-Once uploaded, you can also watch the demo directly on GitHub:

-- `video/staged-wildfire-evacuation-demo.mp4`

-> **Note:** If GitHub does not preview the video in the browser, you can download it and play it locally.

 ---